Safety Practices During Production

 THE LENGTH OF THE WORKDAY

 Identify the need for an extended work day as far in advance as possible so that you can plan thoroughly.
 The following are common sense measures that you should apply when an extended work day is necessary.
 Sleep deprivation may be caused by long working hours or by other factors that crew members experience before they arrive on set.
-It is up to each person on the crew to recognize when they are sleep deprived.
+It is up to each person on the crew to recognize when they are sleep-deprived.

-The American Automobile Association (AAA) cautions drivers as to the following danger signs: eyes closing by themselves, difficulty in paying attention, frequent yawning, and swerving in lane.
+The American Automobile Association (AAA) cautions drivers as to the following danger signs: eyes closing by themselves, difficulty in paying attention, frequent yawning, and swerving in the lane.

-AAA urges drivers, who are too drowsy to drive, to safely pull off the road to a safe area, lock the doors and take a nap.
+AAA urges drivers who are too drowsy to drive to safely pull off the road to a safe area, lock the doors, and take a nap.
 Crew members who believe that they are too tired to drive safely should notify their supervisor so that alternate arrangements can be made.
-These might include providing other means of transportation such as a ride with someone else, providing a place to rest, and encouraging your crew members to carpool.
+These might include providing other means of transportation, such as a ride with someone else, providing a place to rest, and encouraging your crew members to carpool.

 When an extended work day is necessary, provide appropriate beverages and nourishing food for the crew to help them stay alert.